Personal Injury

 What to Do After a Car Accident

-Get medical attention – Keep all receipts, reports, treatments
+Get medical attention – Keep all receipts, reports, treatments.

 Call the police – Make sure there’s an official accident report.
+Don’t worry, we can file one for you if you have not already.

 Don’t speak to the other driver’s insurance company alone – They may use your words against you.